greasysock/bnbLockClient/README.md

 # bnbLockClient

-An mqtt connector for ZWave devices that broadcasts its endpoints to a web application for dynamic and painless device programming.
+An MQTT connector for ZWave devices that broadcasts its endpoints to a web application for dynamic and painless device programming.

 There are only a few implemented control and display types